 The Black & Decker DS321 Dragster 7 Amp Belt Sander is sold for approximately $50 and it comes with a front roller that means reaching tight corners is easier.
 The 3-position handle that’s also retractable allows for even better control so users can continue to sand with ease.
 Weighing 6.5 pounds, and measuring 15.2 x 6.3 x 6.3 inches, the Black & Decker is surprisingly light.

 The belt-release lever is ideal when the sandpaper needs to be changed, and the adjustment knob allows users to get the paper in place.
 With a reputation for having a strong motor and easy to handle, this could be the right belt sander for you.

 At Number Five...

-Grit that is numbered between 40 and 60 is quite coarse, and is ideal for those jobs that require quite a bit of sanding, but when the grit doesn’t need to be too abrasive.
+Coarse grit which is usually numbered between 40 and 60 is ideal for jobs that need a lot of sanding, but the grit does not need to be very abrasive.

 Questions We Are Frequently Asked…